06 February 2023

 Policies and procedures in aged care are used to communicate and implement values, responsibilities and standards of a care team.

-These policies and values usually lay out the expectations of both staff and clients in the service that an aged care service provides.
+An aged care service's policies and values outline the standards of care and conduct expected from both caregivers and residents.
 Linking values and policies puts the resident at the forefront of care, so that aged care groups can uphold care, amenity and facilities requirements for residents.

 Estia Health’s Principle and values are: